NoxRare/adguardhome-sync/README.md

 ### Unraid

-⚠️ Disclaimer: Tere exists an unraid tepmlate for this application.
+⚠️ Disclaimer: There exists an unraid template for this application.
 This template is not managed by this project.
 Also, as unraid is not known to me, I can not give any support on unraind templates.

 Note when running the Docker container in Unraid please remove unneeded env variables if don't needed.